Scroll Trellis, LLC

 Couldn't load pickup availability

-Transform plain downspouts into a vertical garden with tall HDPE mesh and offset brackets.
+Transform one residential downspout into a clean vertical growing space using tall HDPE mesh and offset mounting brackets designed for rain gutters.

 Description

-This surface-mounted trellis kit uses UV-resistant black mesh and offset brackets so vines climb in front of the downspout, not on it.
-The mesh doesn’t heat up in the sun like metal, and the slim profile fits beside gutters, corners, and tight side yards where other trellises won’t.
+This surface-mounted trellis kit uses UV-resistant black mesh and offset brackets to position vines in front of the downspout, not against it.
+The lightweight mesh stays cooler in the sun than metal supports, while the slim profile fits neatly beside gutters, corners, and tight side yards where standard trellises will not fit.

 What’s included